arcadiacoin/arcadia-docs/docs/node/rpc.md

 }
 ```

-_version 18.0+ also returns "stat_duration_seconds": the number of seconds since startup or since the last "stats_clear" call_
+_also returns "stat_duration_seconds": the number of seconds since startup or since the last "stats_clear" call_

 **Request samples:**
 ```json